GWLab-ZJU/DNA-SV-Calling/README.md

-# DNA Mutation Calling Pipeline
+# DNA SV Calling Pipeline

-This is the pipeline for DNA mutation calling.
+This is the pipeline for DNA SV calling.
 All codes are stored here.

 If you get any question about the pipeline, you can directly contact Edison Jianning KANG (e-mail address: <jianning.18@intl.zju.edu.cn>).